-One of the many notable outcomes was an agreement that every conference must be organized as a nonprofit corporation.
-When established as such, along with the goals above, the conferences will also improve their continuity of operations year after year, and provide enhanced liability protection for the volunteers, attendees, and SMPS.
+One of the many notable outcomes of the task force’s work was an understanding that every conference must be organized as a nonprofit corporation.
+This is required by the Society’s board of directors.
+When established as such, along with the goals above, the conferences will also improve their continuity of operations year after year, and provide enhanced liability protection for the volunteers, attendees, the chapters and SMPS, in general.

 Timeline for Implementation

 SMPS Board of Directors voted to require the incorporation of all regional conferences.

 SMPS HQ hosted the first Regional Conference Summit.
 The summit served as a visioning workshop to explore how regional conferences and HQ can increase collaboration.
 It also provided an opportunity for conference leaders to share ideas.
 Representatives from all seven regional conferences were in attendance.
 A noteworthy outcome was the decision to develop a task force to continue working on goals and needs outlined during the summit.
 All seven attendees agreed to participate on the task force.

 SMPS HQ Board of Directors appointed the task force.

 The outcomes of the summit were discussed with chapters leaders during the regional conferences and the Presidents’ Leadership Symposium (PLS) 2019.